-5.5.2 Incident Response Tool
+5.5.2 Incident Management Tool

-The Incident Response Tool (IRT) is the entry point for handling anomalies and detected violations in cloud environment scenarios, such as privacy violations or security breaches.
+The Incident Management Tool (IMT) is the entry point for handling anomalies and detected violations in cloud environment scenarios, such as privacy violations or security breaches.
 The tool receives incident signals and takes the initial steps to respond to these incidents, by sending alerts to the user when a relevant incident has occurred based on different parameters.
-More specifically, IRT takes input from the evidence tools (see section 5.3) that detect incidents and filters them so that they can be reported and presented to the user in a comprehensive way.
+More specifically, IMT takes input from the A-PPL Engine that has collected the incidents from the evidence tools, as well, and filters them so that they can be reported and presented to the user in a comprehensive way.
 The tool, also, provides appropriate options to respond to the incident through the RRT.